-As with many things in parenthood, separation anxiety can pop up at surprising times and in unexpected ways, and it often looks vastly different child to child.
-Some little ones become hysterical when a parent is merely stepping out of the room, while other children exhibit anxiety mostly at times like drop-off through infancy or toddlerhood.
+Separation anxiety can pop up at surprising times and in unexpected ways, and it often looks vastly different child to child.
+Some little ones become hysterical when a parent is merely stepping out of the room, while other children exhibit anxiety at various times, like daycare drop-off, through infancy or toddlerhood.
 Still others may not seem to have much anxiety around separations at all.
-What causes separation anxiety, and what can we do about?
+Understanding why childhood separation anxiety occurs and making a plan for how to deal with it can help your child navigate this developmental milestone.

 The thought process, it would appear from an child’s perspective, is simple: